malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of read more page brings up 1 warning and 4 errors.
 They are equivalent to the warning, 2 first and 3 last errors from more.html page.
 Action not taken - resons described in previous occurences.

+#### podcast-add.html

+Validation of this file brings up 1 warning and 2 errors.
+They are all equivalent to the ones from previous pages (except base.html)
+Action not taken - resons described in previous occurences.